intrinio/csharp-sdk/docs/CompanyApi.md

 <a name="getcompanyfilings"></a>
 # **GetCompanyFilings**
-> InlineResponse2003 GetCompanyFilings (string identifier, string nextPage = null)
+> ApiResponseCompanyFilings GetCompanyFilings (string identifier, string nextPage = null)

 Get Filings for a Company